 Show 13 – Podcasting

-Show 13 saw Russell Goldsmith in the studios of markettiers4dc with three fellow podcasters.
+Russell Goldsmith was joined in the studio by three fellow podcasters.

 The aim of this episode was to investigate how brands and organisations could use podcasting as part of their communications mix, be that sponsoring existing content or creating their own.